postfalk/django-etl-sync/README.md

 to make changes to the data between reading from the file and writing them to the database create a costum `Transformer` class (see below).

-** The loader class was called Mapper in earlier versions.
-The the Mapper class is still around in this relase but will be deprecated in the future (planned for version 1.0) **
+*The loader class was called Mapper in earlier versions.
+There is still a* `Mapper` *class which is a wrapper of the* `Loader` *class that will throw an deprecation warning upon initialization (removal planned for version 1.0).
+Applications that were build with the older version will still work for now.*

-2. Use the `Generator`.
-This class maps dictionary keys into a Django model and returns an instance.
+2. Use the `Generator` to generate a Django model from a dictionary and return an instance.
 The input dictionary needs to satisfy the the requirements of the model.
 Apply transformations beforehand.

+The difference to simply create an instance by Model(**dict) is the thorough check for consistency and the creation of relationships.
+However, if the simple method is convenient, a Django Model could be used in place of the Generator.

 #### Minimal example: file load: